Fixing a Razer Mouse

 About seven or eight years ago I bought my first Razer mouse (DeathAdder Elite) and it suited with my right hand very well.

-Disassembling the product
+Disassembling

 TL;DR: Just remove the LED if the scroll wheel of your Razer mouse is faulty!